gtech-mulearn/IEEE-LAUNCHPAD/profiles/jobinjose-4.md

 #### Leadership and Influence:

-- Organized Smart India Hackathon as a part of SJCET Startup Bootcamp IEDC.
+- Contributedy skills at many projects
 - Hosted various events in college.
-- Worked as a Technical Officer at SJCET Startup Bootcamp IEDC.
+- Participated at Beyond Us Hackathon
-- Currently working as Chief Financial Officer at SJCET Startup Bootcamp IEDC.
+- Gave mentorship and guidance to aspiring hardware enthusiasts, offering support and advice on projects and learning resources
-- Currently working as Technical Lead at Radio Community SJCET
+- Currently working as Event coordinator at Radio Community SJCET

 #### Networking: